spark-mv/cdn/install.md

 Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.

 # Congratulations!
-HolaCDN is up and running*
+HolaCDN is up and running #

-Advanced
+# Advanced configuration settings

 # 11. Optional - Configuring zones